 - Then select the option Show Package Contents.

-- Double click on the Data folder to find all your pictures saved on your Mac computer and a series of folders that you have ever uploaded to iPhoto.
+- Double-click on the Data folder to find all your pictures saved on your Mac computer and a series of folders you have ever uploaded to iPhoto.

 - Copy and paste all of these files to another storage device.

-After following the migration methods if you still not successful in transferring or repairing the iPhoto library, in such worst cases you will need a reliable mac data recovery tool to recover your iPhoto library with ease.
-Remo Recover Mac is an effective data recovery utility to recover your photos from the iPhoto library.
+After following the migration methods, if you are still unsuccessful in transferring or repairing the iPhoto library, in such worst cases, you will need a reliable Mac data recovery tool to recover your iPhoto library quickly.
+Remo Recover Mac is a practical data recovery utility to recover photos from the iPhoto library.

 The above article summarizes how to repair the iPhoto application and helps you get back your iPhoto library with the Remo Mac Photo Recovery tool.
-It is always recommended to take a backup of your photos from the iPhoto library on another storage device or cloud.
+It is always recommended to backup your photos from the iPhoto library on another storage device or cloud.
 If you found this article helpful and able to fix the iPhoto library issue, do share the article.
-Let us know your thoughts in the comment section below.